MysteryPancake/Houdini-VBD/README.md

 | [OpenCL version](./ocl/forwardStep.cl) | [VEX version (outdated)](./vex/forwardStep.c) |
 | --- | --- |

-### 2. Apply constraints
+### 2. Apply the constraints

-This is the most complicated step, and the difference between VBD and XPBD.
-Add influences to the force and hessian.
+This is the most complicated step.
+The core of VBD is updating the position based on a force vector and a hessian matrix.

 If the influences are correct, moving the position should reduce the variational energy of the system.